vyrzdev/etsy-py/README.md

 # EtsyPy ~ The only working Etsy API wrapper!

+The v2 API will be being retired soon, I will be rewriting this for v3 over the next couple months.

 This wrapper auto-generates itself from the API spec provided by Etsy at `openapi.etsy.com/v2/`

 Instead of generating at runtime, it generates itself as the API changes through a set of Github Actions, this means you need to be sure to keep it up to date!
 You can check if you are up to date by calling `{{packagename}}.need_update()`